AnyChart/AnyChart-React/README.md

 [<img src="https://cdn.anychart.com/images/logo-transparent-segoe.png?2" width="234px" alt="AnyChart - Robust JavaScript/HTML5 Chart library for any project">](http://www.anychart.com)

-React plugin for AnyChart
+React Plugin for AnyChart
 =========

-Intuitive and easy to use [React](https://facebook.github.io/react/) plugin that allows you to create and work with [AnyChart charts](http://anychart.com).
+Intuitive and easy to use [React](https://facebook.github.io/react/) plugin that allows you to create and work with [AnyChart JavaScript Charts](http://anychart.com).

 ## Table of Contents